feruza-k/LifeOS/README.md

 This wasn’t about adding “email support” — it was about **closing the loop** on identity, trust, and recovery.
 With email verification and password reset in place, LifeOS now has a complete, realistic authentication lifecycle.

-The foundation is solid.
-From here, the system can scale — technically and conceptually.

 ---

 ## Next Steps